How Safe Are High Pressure Sodium Lamps Compared to LED?

 In general, HPS lamps undergo rigorous testing to ensure they work properly.
 They are reinforced which allows them to withstand the high charge running through them and to be protected from the intense heat these lights emit.

-However, mistakes can happen even if the bulb is safe.
+However, mistakes can happen even if the light bulb is safe.
 Non-passive failures can occur for a variety of reasons.
 These may include a fault at the point of manufacture, damage caused in transit or even weathering in its place of use.
 As HIDs are often used in high-bay environments, this can be very dangerous for the people below.

 Do LED Lights Emit Heat?